Anquuni/duas-pro-frontend/README.md

 ## Live Website

-You can access the live version of Duas.pro at [https://duas.pro](https://duas.pro).
+You can access the live version of duas.pro at [https://duas.pro](https://duas.pro).

 ## Local Development